Andrew Henderson

 Can my future children become Maltese citizens?

 Yes.
-You can pass on your citizenship to your newly born children.
+You can pass on your citizenship to your children.

 How fast can I become a Maltese citizen?

-The very minimum is 12 months, although it will most likely be closer to 14 months before you will receive your Maltese passport.
+The minimum is 12 months, although it will most likely be closer to 14 months before you receive your Maltese passport.

 Do I have to visit Malta to become a citizen?

-Luckily, you’ll only be required to make the full investment after you’ve passed the due diligence step of the application.
+Luckily, you’ll only be required to make the entire investment after passing the application’s due diligence step.

 Is there a language requirement?

-No. You don’t need to pass any language tests in order to be considered for Maltese citizenship.
+No. You don’t need to pass any language tests to be considered for Maltese citizenship.

 Does Malta accept Bitcoin as payment for its passport?